rollbar/docs/policy/security.md

 #### Retention

-All raw data is deleted from MySQL based on the customer's account type.
-Different accounts allow for longer retention times.
-Once deleted from MySQL, data will persist in Memcache until it is purged and will exist indefinitely in SoftLayer's Object Storage.
+Data retention period varies based on account type: 30 days for the Free plan, 90 days for Starter, and 180 days for Small and above.
+After that period, data is eligible for deletion.
+The deletion process, not yet implemented, will include deleting the raw data from all locations (Memcache, MySQL, and Object Storage).
+Aggregate data is not typically deleted.

+Data can also be deleted individually on a one-off basis.
+If you need some data to be deleted immediately, please contact [support@rollbar.com](support@rollbar.com).

-All MySQL data is backed up nightly to an offsite host where we store a compressed version of the database.
-Backups are periodically deleted based on storage considerations.
+All MySQL data is backed up nightly to a backup server within our SoftLayer infrastructure, stored as a compressed version of each database.
+Backups are periodically deleted (typically within 1 month) based on storage considerations.

 ## Passwords